crawl/crawl/crawl-ref/docs/crawl_manual.rst

   blugeoning weapons, though lacking the dexterity to excel at other forms of combat.
 Their reserves of magic are somewhat poor, though they still make passable spellcasters, and their connection with the blood of the earth gives them a particular talent at fire and earth magics.
-Any dwarven adventurer worth their salt also knows how to get the best fit from their armor, letting them to be much less encumbered by it than others would be.
+Their spell success is significantly less encumbered by armour than other species.

   They are superlative artisans and smiths, employed in ancient times by even the gods themselves, and this spiritual history makes them exceptional at invoking